 1- Try the unbeaten path

-A year ago, I was at a completely different place in my life than I am right now.
+A year ago, I was in a completely different place than I am right now.
 I was studying in a field that I did not necessarily hate but did not love.
 I had plans for the future for which I was excited, but my present was a bridge for these distant dreams.
-I took this path because I felt like it came with a form of approval from my peers; it was a known path that I heard of and that I thought brought stability and a form of respect.
-However, as the bridge seemed to extend for a few more years, I realized that I should have stayed on the ground.
-Because what I wanted to do had always been there, and no bridges were needed to get there.
+I took this path because I felt like it came with a form of approval from my peers; it was a known path that I had heard of and thought brought stability and a form of respect.
+However, as the bridge seemed to extend for a few more years, I realized I should have stayed on the ground.
+Because what I wanted to do had always been there, and no bridges were needed.

 1- Spend time with your loved ones